ponylang/pony-tutorial/docs/reference-capabilities/reference-capabilities.md

 ## How to create objects with different capabilities

 When you write a constructor, by default, that constructor will either create a new object with `ref` or `tag` as the capability.
 In the case of actors, the constructor will always create a `tag`.
-For classes, if defaults to `ref` but you can create with other capabilities.
+For classes, it defaults to `ref` but you can create with other capabilities.
 Let's take a look at an example:

 ```pony
 class Foo